 I remember how scared I was as a first-time mom, that my milk wouldn’t come in, that I would struggle with supply, that my baby wouldn’t get enough milk, that I would have to give up and switch to formula and that (for me!) would have meant that I was a bad mother!

 Don’t get me wrong.
 I think the best food for the baby is whatever his mother decides to feed him with.
 Whether it’s breast milk or formula, as long as the baby is fed and healthy, it doesn’t matter.

 It’s just that for me breastfeeding was a psychological issue.
 My mom didn’t make it and gave up after a month of trying to breastfeed me, switching to formula.
 I had a fixed idea to breastfeed no matter what.
 And I, thankfully, did.

-So here are the best breastfeeding tips for you, new mama, to get through this scary part of breastfeeding when your lactation hasn’t been established yet and you have many questions, issues, pains and discomforts and many-many second thoughts about whether your decision to breastfeed was right or wrong.
+So here are the best breastfeeding tips for you, new mama, to get through this scary part of breastfeeding when your lactation hasn’t been established yet and you have a big deal of questions, issues, pains and discomforts, and many-many second thoughts about whether your decision to breastfeed was right or wrong.

 - Rest as much as you can.
 Making milk is hard work that depends on hormones, so you have to sleep whenever possible to help your body adjust to new conditions.